fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-running-a-node-in-a-docker-container.md

 docker compose -f <DOCKER-COMPOSE-FILEPATH> <up | down>
 ```

-For our use-case, here's how it'll look like:
+For our use case, here's how it'll look like:

 ```sh
 docker compose -f docker/full-node/docker-compose.yml up
 ```

-Where for stopping, you have option `down`:
+Where for stopping, you have the option `down`:

 ```sh
 docker compose -f docker/full-node/docker-compose.yml down